sts10/tidy/readme.markdown

     -t, --delete-through-tab        Delete all characters through first tab of each line --dry-run                   Dry run.
 Don't write new list to file or terminal --help                      Prints help information
-    -q, --quiet                     Do not print any extra information -I, --remove-integers           Remove all words with integers in them from list -L, --remove-nonalphabetic      Remove all words with non-alphabetic characters from new list (leaving only words composed entirely of letters [A-Z] or [a-z]) -N, --remove-nonalphanumeric    Remove all words with non-alphanumeric characters from new list -P, --remove-prefix             Remove prefix words from new list -l, --lowercase                 Lowercase all words on new list -V, --version                   Prints version information
+        --quiet                     Do not print any extra information -I, --remove-integers           Remove all words with integers in them from list -L, --remove-nonalphabetic      Remove all words with non-alphabetic characters from new list (leaving only words composed entirely of letters [A-Z] or [a-z]) -N, --remove-nonalphanumeric    Remove all words with non-alphanumeric characters from new list -P, --remove-prefix             Remove prefix words from new list -q, --straighten                Replace curly (a.k.a “smart”) quotation marks, both “double” and ‘single’, with their "straight" versions
+    -l, --lowercase                 Lowercase all words on new list -V, --version                   Prints version information